projecttacoma/cqm-validators/README.md

 Environment
 ===========

-This project currently uses Ruby 2.3, Ruby 2.4, and Ruby 2.5 and is built using [Bundler](http://gembundler.com/).
+This project currently uses Ruby 2.3, Ruby 2.4, Ruby 2.5 and Ruby 2.6 and is built using [Bundler](http://gembundler.com/).
 To get all of the dependencies for the project, first install bundler:

     gem install bundler